-These departmental By-Laws and associated Departmental Policy Statements are subject to the current university permanent memoranda and university policy statements, and should be interpreted and applied in a manner consistent with these regulations.
+These departmental By-Laws and associated Departmental Policy Statements are subject to the current university permanent memoranda and university policy statements and should be interpreted and applied in a manner consistent with these regulations.
 In the event of a conflict, university regulations have precedence.

-Departmental Policy Statement on Adjunct Faculty, Research Professors (non-tenure-track) and Visiting Faculty
+Departmental Policy Statement on Adjunct Faculty, Research Professors (non-tenure-track), and Visiting Faculty

 The University criteria for the appointment of Research Professors (non-tenure-track; all ranks) are specified in PM-23, which includes the provisions that such an appointment is normally supported by grant or contract funding and typically requires at least five years of postdoctoral experience.
 Candidates should formally apply to the Department of Biological Sciences for a Research Professorship at the level appropriate to their qualifications and experience.
 The application should include a statement of purpose, and letters of reference from within and/or outside the Department of Biological Sciences should be provided as appropriate.
 The Executive Committee of the Department of Biological Sciences will review the applications for Research Professor positions and make recommendations on appointment to the Chair and the Faculty.
 A departmental research seminar is required prior to approval of the appointment by the Faculty.

 Research Professors generally will be housed within the laboratory space of established faculty members with primary appointments in the Department of Biological Sciences.
 Exceptions can be granted (e.g., in cases in which the person to be appointed had full funding and an established research program).
 The laboratory hosting the Research Professor must be active and funded at an appropriate level to merit the association with a Research Professor.
 The candidate must obtain a written agreement with the host to use space within his/her laboratory.
 Agreements will include a fixed time limit as agreed upon by the faculty host and the Research Professor.
 Such an agreement must be in place before the appointment of the Research Professor is approved by the Department of Biological Sciences.
 The PI of the laboratory in which the Research Professor will reside may provide funding for materials and supplies to facilitate collaborative research.
-In such cases, the source of funding must be established and also documented in the written agreement before the appointment.
-The Research Professor will use the office space, computing/telecommunications facilities and office supplies associated with the research laboratory with which he/she is affiliated.
+In such cases, the source of funding must be established and documented in the written agreement before the appointment.
+The Research Professor will use the office space, computing/telecommunications facilities, and office supplies associated with the research laboratory with which the Research Professor is affiliated.
 Office space outside of the host laboratory may be allocated by the Chair as outlined in the By-Laws of the Department of Biological Sciences.
-Once the Research Professor is funded he/she may be granted a departmental allocation of at most $600 per year, depending on availability of funds.
-Persons holding a Research Professor appointment in the Department of Biological Sciences route all grant proposals through that Department.
+Once the Research Professor is funded, they may be granted a departmental allocation of at most $600 per year, depending on availability of funds.
+Persons holding a Research Professor appointment in the Department of Biological Sciences must route all grant proposals through the Department.

-Because Research Professors have a 100% commitment to research they will not be required to teach classes within the regular education program of the Department of Biological Sciences.
+Because Research Professors have a 100% commitment to research, they are not required to teach classes within the regular education program of the Department of Biological Sciences.
 Research Professors may teach a maximum of one course per year, provided this does not conflict with time commitments to granting agencies.
 Teaching by Research Professors may be on a gratis basis.
 Research Professors may also be contracted to teach a course in demand, given the availability of funding.
-Research Professors may serve on graduate student committees (PhD and MS) and supervise undergraduate students (BIOL 3999), but may not serve as the major advisor for graduate students.
+Research Professors may serve on graduate student committees (PhD and MS) and supervise undergraduate students (BIOL 3999) but may not serve as the major advisor for graduate students.
 Research Professors will not be assigned service within the Department, because their salaries normally will be funded by granting agencies to which they will have a 100% commitment when fully supported.

 Criteria for the appointment of Visiting Faculty (gratis) are also specified in PM-23.
-These individuals are typically on leave from another university, but may also be appointed as Visiting Faculty without affiliation with another institution, so long as the appointment is for a fixed period and all other criteria are met (cf., PM-23).
+These individuals are typically on leave from another university but may also be appointed as Visiting Faculty without affiliation with another institution, so long as the appointment is for a fixed period and all other criteria are met (cf., PM-23).
 Visiting Faculty members are appointed by the Chair based upon the recommendation of the appropriate Division and approval by the faculty at large.
 A departmental seminar is optional for Visiting Faculty appointments.